 TAKING DOWN THE DECORATIONS

 There are many different times it’s thought you need to take your decorations down by, and some people even do it on Boxing Day!
-The tradition, however, is to take your decorations down by the Twelfth Night, which is 5th January.
+The tradition, however, is to take your decorations down by Twelfth Night.

 If you’re stuck for a Christmas gift, why not Build Your Own Box?
 Here at TreatBox, we have a variety of items that all contribute to the perfect thoughtful and personalised gift.